 Open your job offer letter by saying you’re pleased to inform the candidate that they have been chosen for the open position.
 Use the body of the letter to discuss the job responsibilities, start date, benefits and contingencies.
 Explain how to accept the job offer and whom the candidate should contact to discuss the offer.

 What not to include in a job offer letter

 Just as important as what you say in your job offer letter is what you don’t.
 Do not include these things in your letter.

 - Implications about termination: Don’t write that termination will happen only for cause or with prior notice.
 This is a conflict with the at-will nature of employment.

-- Promises of promotions, pay raises or bonuses: Don’t make any promises in the job offer letter that aren’t set in stone, said Jon Hill, chairman and CEO of The Energists.
-“If the (prospective) employee accepts the job under false pretenses, they have legal grounds to seek what they were promised or else look for employment elsewhere.”
+- Promises of promotions, pay raises or bonuses: Don’t make any promises in the job offer letter that aren’t set in stone, said Jon Hill, chairman and CEO of The Energists, a recruiting firm for the energy industry.
+“If the [prospective] employee accepts the job under false pretenses, they have legal grounds to seek what they were promised or else look for employment elsewhere.”

 - Statements that allude to job permanency or duration: For example, don’t say, “We’re confident you’ll be with our company for a long time.”
-All statements like this “can, and have been, construed to create a contract,” leading to expensive legal battles for companies, said Michael Trust, HR leader and certified mediator at Michael Trust Consulting.
+All statements like this “can, and have been, construed to create a contract,” leading to expensive legal battles for companies, said Michael Trust, vice president of human resources at Michael Trust Consulting.

 In order to reduce your company’s risk of being sued, make sure you aren’t breaking these labor laws.